EVLV INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Evolv Technologies Holdings, Inc. Investors With Substantial Losses Have Opportu...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Evolv Technologies Holdings, Inc. (“Evolv Technologies” or“the Company”) (NASDAQ: EVLV) and certain of its officers.
+NEW YORK, Nov.
+15, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Evolv Technologies Holdings, Inc. ("Evolv Technologies" or "the Company") (NASDAQ: EVLV ) and certain of its officers.

 Class Definition